BGI-Qingdao/EMA_SF/README.md

 + Parallel (https://doi.org/10.5281/zenodo.5233953)
 + Tips: You can either add EMA_SF's 3rd party dependencies to your system path($PATH) or put the full path to alias into the folder /EMA_SF/bin/ which can be found by EMA_SF.sh easily.

+Barcode download:
+---
+Download the whitelist barcode into the /EMA_SF/config/ folder. ( Very important!)

 How to use:
 ---
 ```